Survival Dispatch News has moved!

 We all have a style, some clothing combination that gives us identity, or makes us comfortable, or maybe it gives us piece of mind by its utility design.
 After all, we are human and most of us desire attention of some sort and our closets are the first place we go to achieve this.
 In general, I can’t remember ninety percent of the people I see in a day, but sometimes, someone is wearing something so outrageous for the situation, it sticks with me even today.
 An example would be tactical Timmy.
 We all know him.
 Tactical pants, bloused boots, Velcro, and aggressive military themed tee shirts.

 Rolling around town looking like that is well and good when we are home and the locals would expect no less, but in an SHTF scenario, you will be looked at for one of two things.
 Someone to hide behind, or trouble.
 Keep it toned down.
-I stay away from anything of any brighter colors and absolutely, no logo or designs on shirts or hats.
-I also wear pants, even in summer as skin draws attention.
+I stay away from anything of any brighter colors and absolutely no logo or designs on shirts or hats.
+I also wear pants, even in summer, as skin draws attention.

 Along with wardrobe, I leave the heavy metal necklaces, diamond studs and the Rolex at the house.
-Flashy jewelry says “I’m wealthy and important.”
-I don’t want to be either in this situation.
+Flashy jewelry says “I’m wealthy and important;” I don’t want to be either in this situation.
 I wear sunglasses on a daily basis, even in cloudy weather.
-I find that the U.V. light coming through the clouds diminishes my vision so a good pair of sunglasses feel good on the eyeballs.
+I’ve found that the U.V. light coming through the clouds diminishes my vision so a good pair of sunglasses feel good on the eyeballs.
 When traveling on a cloudy day in a city, I watch what everyone else is doing.
 If they wear sunglasses, so do I. Additionally, I stay away from brightly colored frames and lenses and stick to gray and black in some fashion.

 If I am not wearing sunglasses, I try not to make eye contact.
 Your ability to remember someone increases massively when you make eye contact.
 The last thought on wardrobe is concerning color.
 I recently was working a protection detail for the media during a neo-Nazi and Antifa demonstration.
 I wore jeans, dark sweater and black coat.
 Unfortunately, I was easily mistaken as a demonstrator for one of the groups due to the color of my clothes.
 A quick removal of the jacket may have saved me from a beat down by the local police or an attack from the rival march.
 Something to think about before you head out.